Design Editing for Offline Model-based Optimization

 \subsection{Results}

+Following existing studies~\citep{trabucco2021conservative, yuan2023importanceaware}, in Table~\ref{tab: continuous_max} and Table~\ref{tab: discrete_max} we mark a method in bold if its mean is at least as high as the highest mean minus one standard deviation of the corresponding method.
+Alternatively, a method is also bolded if its mean plus one standard deviation reaches or exceeds the method with the highest mean.

-\textbf{Performance in Continuous Tasks.} Table~\ref{tab: continuous_max} presents the results of the $4$ continuous tasks.
-DEMO reaches state-of-the-art performance on all of them.
-When compared to other generative model-based approaches, such as MIN and DDOM, DEMO generally outperforms them because these methods train models only on the offline dataset and may not learn characteristics of higher-scoring designs.
-DEMO achieves better performance by effectively mitigating this issue.
-Moreover, DEMO beats gradient-based methods, like Grad and COMs, by leveraging guidance from existing top designs and a higher target score simultaneously.
-This indicates that DEMO is effective for continuous tasks.
+\textbf{Performance in Continuous Tasks.} Table~\ref{tab: continuous_max} presents the results of the four continuous tasks.
+DEMO achieves competitive performance to existing approaches across all of continuous tasks.
+DEMO outperforms gradient-based methods, such as NEMO and ICT, by leveraging the design editing process to calibrate the pseudo design candidates rather than performing unconstrained optimization against regularized surrogate models.
+It is worth noting that some methods, such as COMs, employ a constrained optimization process by penalizing the value at a lookahead gradient ascent optimization point.
+The superior performance of DEMO compared to COMs indicates that the design editing process is a more effective method.
+Moreover, when compared to other generative model-based approaches, such as MIN and DDOM, DEMO generally outperforms them because these methods train models solely on the offline dataset and may not benefit from the information provided by surrogate models.
+DEMO achieves better performance by effectively utilizing the surrogate model to acquire a batch of pseudo design candidates.
+These results strongly support the effectiveness of DEMO for continuous tasks.